Assembly Member

 Meadow Lakes

-Meadow Lakes, Alaska has 9,197 residents as of 2020.
+Meadow Lakes, Alaska has 9,197 residents as of the 2020 census.
 Covering 78.64 square miles, it blends suburban and rural living.
 West of Wasilla, it offers urban access and peaceful surroundings, perfect for enjoying Alaska’s natural beauty.

 Point Mackenzie